Are you in the habit of saving posts to read later? Even if you have no idea when later will be?

 Maybe you’re only saving content in one place (or only interested in following up content in one place then).
 If so then you could spend a few minutes each week.
 Or possibly even each day if your to-do list permits.

 If you have multiple channels then spread them over the course of the month.
-While it’s tempting to have a once a month blitz if you miss this date then that’s probably your opportunity gone for the month.
+Having a once a month blitz is tempting.
+But your opportunity to do it rests on that single day working out.
 Set reoccurring reminders for each month and rediscover those posts you saved for later.

 Think about where you will save useful content that you want to make further use of.
 Entire posts might go in Evernote.
 Images could be pinned.
 A Trello board might be the best place for you to store gift ideas.